 Cyclists, on the other hand, are generally welcomed with open arms.

 Isn’t it weird to just knock on somebody’s door and ask to pitch your tent?
 Not really.
 After you try it once or twice and see how well it works and your inhibitions will go away.

 What about all those nasty No Trespassing signs?
 Well, watch out for those.
 Most rural residents are packing heat so don’t wander onto property where you’re not wanted.

 America has approximately 300,000 churches.
-Suffice to say you’re never far from one.
+Suffice to say you’re never far from a place of worship.
 Rural churches make great camping spots.
 Many churches post their phone number on the sign outside.
 If possible, call the pastor and get permission before pitching your tent.
 The pastor may even come down to the church and open it up so you can be more comfortable.
 Then you’ll have access to restroom facilities and possibly a kitchen at your disposal and maybe even a shower and wifi, too.

 City Parks + Rodeo Grounds + Fire Stations + Museums